MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

   *Went off on my own in 2013 because I had a couple of epic consulting contracts, and thought that running a business was easy.
 Until it wasn't.
 Many reasons I should have exited earlier, but I didn't.

+ *My wife suggested that I go back to school, which I would never have thought of in a million years.

+   That brings us up to now: I registered for UCLA's cyber security bootcamp, worked my butt off, and walked away with a 4.0 GPA.